 Spray with an art fixative or cheap aerosol hairspray.
 (Think the Aqau-net of the 90’s.)

-If your chalk snowflake is going directly to the refrigerator without much handling it should be fine with or without spraying.
+If your easy snowflake drawing is going directly to the refrigerator without much handling it should be fine with or without spraying.

-If you enjoyed this chalk snowflake project please pass it along by sharing on your favorite social media channel.
+If you enjoyed this easy snowflake drawing with chalk and glue please on your favorite social media channel.

 Every single share helps me to grow the Kitchen Table Classroom and bring you more fun projects and more free printables!